turingschool/front-end-curriculum/projects/module-2/family-feud.md

 ## User Stories

-These user stories may be worked on in any order that makes sense to your pair.
+These user stories may be worked on in any order that makes sense to your group.

 ```
 Game play,